srirambhaskar/D-FLIPDLOP-NEGEDGE/README.md

 image

 Next state of D flip-flop is always equal to data input, D for every positive transition of the clock signal.
 Hence, D flip-flops can be used in registers, shift registers and some of the counters.
 Procedure

-.Type the program in Quartus software.

-2.Compile and run the program.

-3.Generate the RTL schematic and save the logic diagram.

-4.Create nodes for inputs and outputs to generate the timing diagram.

-5.For different input combinations generate the timing diagram.
+Define Module: Define a Verilog module for the D flip-flop with inputs (D, CLK) and outputs (Q).

+Declare Inputs and Outputs: Declare input and output ports for the module.

+Implement Flip-Flop Logic: Write Verilog code to implement the D flip-flop logic based on its functional table.
+Use a synchronous always @(posedge CLK) block to trigger the flip-flop on the positive edge of the clock signal.

+Simulate Using Testbench: Write a Verilog testbench to simulate the behavior of the D flip-flop under different input conditions.

+Apply Input Stimuli: In the testbench, apply various combinations of input stimuli (D, CLK) to cover all possible input states.

+Verify Output Behavior: Verify that the output behavior of the D flip-flop matches the expected behavior defined by its functional table.

+Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input changes.

 PROGRAM

-BY SRIRRAM B
+Program for flipflops and verify its truth table in quartus using Verilog programming.

+Developed by: B SRI RAM

-212223040203
+RegisterNumber: 212223040203

-module D_FF(D,Clock,reset,Q);
+module Exp8(D,clock,reset,Q);
-input D,Clock,reset;
+input D,clock,reset;
 output reg Q;
-always@(negedge Clock)//use negative edge clock for triggering condition if(!reset)
-Q<=0;
+always @(negedge clock)
+if(!reset)
+	Q <= 0;
 else
-Q<=D;
+	Q <= D;
 endmodule
-RTL LOGIC FOR FLIPFLOPS de4
+RTL LOGIC FOR FLIPFLOPS

+Screenshot 2024-04-16 144104

 TIMING DIGRAMS FOR FLIP FLOPS

-de5
+Screenshot 2024-04-16 144146

 RESULTS

-Thus the program to implement a D flipflop using verilog and validating their functionality using their functional tables.
+Thus the program to implement a D flipflop using verilog and validating their functionality using their functional tables

+About
+No description, website, or topics provided.
+Resources
+ Readme
+License
+ GPL-3.0 license
+ Activity
+Stars
+ 0 stars
+Watchers
+ 0 watching
+Forks
+ 0 forks
+Report repository
+Releases
+No releases published
+Packages
+No packages published
+Languages
+VHDL
+49.0%

+Stata
+21.0%

+HTML
+18.7%

+Verilog
+9.6%

+Standard ML
+1.7%